If you are building a DIY network attached storage, then choosing the right motherboard is the first step.

 Are Storage Controllers worth it?

-Logic controllers such as this LSI SAS 9207-8i can expand the amount of SATA ports you have significantly but are expensive.
+Logic controllers such as this LSI Broadcom SAS 9300-8i can expand the amount of SATA ports you have significantly but are expensive.

-Storage controllers are basically add in cards that you can attach onto your PCIe slot to expand the amount of SATA ports avaiable to you on your motherboard.
+Storage controllers are basically add in cards that you can attach onto your PCIe slot to expand the amount of SATA ports available to you on your motherboard.

 Many find these to be an excellent alternative to getting a motherboard with a large amount of SATA ports built in.